 I am pleased you have selected me as your counselor.
 This document is designed to inform you about my background and to ensure that you understand our professional relationship.

 I hold a Master of Arts Degree from Appalachian State University, being received in 1982.
 I have been a professional counselor since 1983.
 I have had my Certified Employee Assistance Professional (#4860) credentials since May 1991.
-I am also a Licensed Professional Counselor (#1070) licensed by the state of North Carolina since July 1995.
-In July 1998, I was recognized as a Licensed Employee Assistance Professional (#60) by the state of North Carolina and in January 2008, I received my Licensed Clinical Addictions Specialist (#1223) credential.
+I am also a Licensed Clinical Mental Health Counselor (#1070) licensed by the state of North Carolina since July 1995.
+In January 2008, I received my Licensed Clinical Addictions Specialist (#1223) credential from the state of North Carolina.

 Counseling Services Offered and Theoretical Approaches